kurron/jvm-development-environment/README.md

 3. if you cannot figure out which file is failing you could nuke the box from orbit and try again -- `vagrant destroy desktop` followed by
    `vagrant up mysql`.

 The current version of this project generates a single virtual machine.
 It is an Xubuntu desktop running Docker.
 Multiple Docker containers are running to provide various services, including RabbitMQ, MongoDB, Nginx and MySQL.
-Upon entering the box, type `docker ps` to ses the currently running containers.
+Upon entering the box, type `docker ps` to see the currently running containers.

 The provisioning of this box uses multi-pass Ansible steps.
 The first pass is based on [a project](https://github.com/kurron/ansible-pull) that provides generalized Ansible plays suitable for a variety of envirionments.
 The plays are shared but the inventory is controlled by this project.
 Using customized inventory files allows you to pick and choose which plays get applied to which boxes.
 As the plays are updated, you get the changes for free.